tomaszkacprzak/VELOCIraptor-STF/doc/index.rst

 example configuration files and analysis python scripts (and sample jupyter notebooks).
 The code can also be compiled as a library for on-the-fly halo finding within an N-body/hydrodynamnical code.
-Currently integration is limited to `SWIFTSIM <http://icc.dur.ac.uk/swift/>`_ but extensions are in the works for other codes.
+Currently integration is limited to `SWIFTSIM <http://icc.dur.ac.uk/swift/>`_ and PKDGRAV3, but extensions are in the works for other codes.

 There is an associated halo merger tree code `TreeFrog <https://www.github.com/pelahi/TreeFrog/>`_ (also C++ MPI+OpenMP).